 Terra provides tutorial workspaces preloaded with best practice analysis pipelines and example data from TCGA.
 These workspaces are intended for tutorial purposes only, not for computing on personal data.

-You must not upload your own data sets to these workspaces, nor should you add tools (Method Configs).
-If you do not follow these guidelines, your Firecloud account may be deactivated.
+You must not upload your own data sets to these workspaces, nor should you add workflows (Method Configs).
+If you do not follow these guidelines, your Terra/Firecloud account may be deactivated.

 Accessing a Government Website

-Your level of access to systems and networks owned by Broad Institute is limited to ensure your access is no more than necessary to perform your legitimate tasks or assigned duties.
-If you believe you are being granted access that you should not have, you must immediately notify the Broad Institute Operations Center (firstname.lastname@example.org).
+Your level of access to systems and networks owned by Broad is limited to ensure your access is no more than necessary to perform your legitimate tasks or assigned duties.
+If you believe you are being granted access that you should not have, you must immediately notify the Broad Operations Center at firstname.lastname@example.org.

 Restricted Use of TCGA Controlled-Access Data